 A pre-settlement inspection is offered to owners 1-2 weeks prior to settlement.
-Other maintenance items not identified at this time can form part of the Post Settlement Building Warranty Reporting Form.
+Warranty items not identified at this time can be notified via the Post Settlement Building Warranty Reporting Form.

-Only one post-settlement maintenance form will be accepted.
-We encourage you to familiarise yourself with your residence for a short period of time prior to sending in the maintenance forms.
+Submitting all items at one time will ensure that our Maintenance Coordinator can minimise the disruption to yourself by having trades attend to works in the minimum number of visits.
+We encourage you to familiarise yourself with your residence for a short period of time prior to sending in the Post Settlement Building Warranty Reporting Form.